Toby70b/SGGC_WS/README.md

 ## Docker

-The API has a docker images ready for containerization
+The API has a docker image ready for containerization

 tobypeel/steam_group_game_checker_api:prod